Beads Tracker

 # Add label when creating

-bd create --title "My task" --type task --label ralph
+bd create --title "My task" --type task --label frontend

 # Add label to existing issue

-bd label add beads-xyz ralph
+bd label add beads-xyz backend

-Changing the Label Filter
+Configuring the Label Filter

 TOML